kineticadb/kinetica-jupyterlab/README.md

 ## Building

-*note: You can skip this section if you prefer to pull the image from DockerHub.*
+*Note: You can skip this section if you prefer to pull the image from DockerHub.*

 To build the image you will need to download a Kinetica 6.x RPM from the [RPM download site][RPM_DOWNLOAD].
 Copy the RPM to the directory containing the build files.